ckormanyos/real-time-cpp/examples/chapter04_04/readme.md

 | LED4       | port expander pin `GPA2`    | port toggle high/low, SPI software drive, $750~\Omega$   |

 In this example, we use ports from both the microcontroller as well as an external port expander chip.
-Hardware adressing is used on the port expander chip.
+Hardware addressing is used on the port expander chip.
 The port expander address is hard-wired to the value 7 via connecting each of the three pins `A0` ... `A2` to $+{5}~\text{V}$.